Here’s How You Can Post 3D Photos On Facebook Like Everyone Else Is Doing

 Technology is always advancing and bringing forth new technology that everyone ends up wanting to join in on.
-Such is the case with the latest craze which is posting 3D pictures on Facebook, and now, everyone wants to know how they can do it too.
-It’s quite the simple process to post 3D photos on the social media giant, but there are a number of steps you need to follow and this will help you get through them.
+Such is the case with the latest craze: posting 3D pictures on Facebook.
+Now, everyone wants to know how they can do it too.
+It’s quite a simple process to post 3D photos on the social media giant, but there are a number of steps you need to follow and this will help you get through them.

 The latest advancement in social media sharing introduces a way of posting photos which simulate depth.
 Essentially, the pictures you share on Facebook can end up looking as if they are being shown in 3D, but you don’t need any kind of special glasses to see the effect, as reported by Venture Beat.